Engorgement, Plugs, and Blebs

 What is it?
 A nipple bleb is sometimes called a nipple blister or blocked nipple pore.
 It appears like a small white speck on the surface of the nipple.
 Sometimes it can be tender, sometimes it is only known by looking at the nipple.

-What can you do?
-Soak the nipple in warm water and epsom salt, five minutes at a time at least three times a day Apply a warm compress prior to feeding/pumping.
-Use a wet washcloth to gently exfoliate the nipple.
 Nipple blebs can be small bits of calcified milk or strings of fat moving through the nipple pore.
 They can also be an inflammatory response to nipple trauma.
 Recurring blebs can be a sign that the latch isn’t quite right.

 Warning Signs